-Jointly-funded clinician scientist fellowship
+Apply for a jointly-funded clinician scientist fellowship

 MRC collaborates with other funders to offer jointly-funded clinician scientist fellowship awards.
 As well as the prestige of having these organisations co-fund your award, you may also have opportunities to report on your project, present your work at meetings and take part in professional networking.